pikatoste/test.sh/README.md

 ## Usage

-You must source test.sh in your test script, **after function definitions and before any commands**.
+Source test.sh in your test script **after function definitions and before any commands**.
-If test.sh is included in your project, you may want to reference it relative to the script location.
+If test.sh is included in your project you may want to reference it relative to the script location:
-The sequence to source test.sh is:

 ```shell script
 source "$(dirname "$(readlink -f "$BASH_SOURCE")")"/test.sh
 ```

+  **NOTE:** use `$BASH_SOURCE` instead of `$0` to reference the main script.

 A test script is a collection of tests.
 In inline mode, tests are delimited by calls to `start_test`.
 In managed mode, tests are defined by test functions.
 You should not mix inline and managed mode in the